yabloky/komodo/docsite/docs/resources.md

 - Route alerts to various endpoints.
 - Can configure rules on each Alerter, such as resource whitelist, blacklist, or alert type filter.

-## ServerTemplate

-- Easily expand your cloud network by storing cloud server lauch templates on various providers.
-- Auto connect the server to Komodo on launch, using `User Data` launch scripts.
-- Currently supports **AWS EC2** and **Hetzner**